Prolucid/ray-memleak-repro/README.md

 ./log-mem.sh
 ```

-This will write to `memory_usage.log`.
-Let it run for a while before plotting the data so that you will get a meaningful trend.
+This will use `ps` to get the RSS of processes containing 'ray' or 'python' in its process name.
+It will write the output to `memory_usage.log` every 5 seconds.
+Let it run for a while before plotting the data in order to get a meaningful trend.

 To plot the data in `memory_usage.log`, use the `src/plot_mem.py` script as follows: